novayo/LeetCode/0117_Populating_Next_Right_Pointers_in_Each_Node_II/README.md

 * Memory Usage: 15.5 MB, less than 8.49% of Python3 online submissions for Populating Next Right Pointers in Each Node II.

 > the same idea as LC116

+---

+try_3.py: O(n) O(n)

+* Runtime: 59 ms, faster than 56.96% of Python3 online submissions for Populating Next Right Pointers in Each Node II.
+* Memory Usage: 15.3 MB, less than 95.78% of Python3 online submissions for Populating Next Right Pointers in Each Node II.

+> bfs